xsl1px/erc20_addresses_parcer/README.md

-# ERC20 adresses parcer
+# ERC20 addresses parcer
-ERC20 adresses parcer
+ERC20 addresses parcer

 Find all addresses which interact with some ethereum address.